autarch/blog.urth.org/content/posts/2022-04-19-software-job-search-2022-retrospective-coding-challenges.md

 Why do companies use this tool?
 I don't know.
 Looking at the feature list, it doesn't seem like it does anything all that amazing.
-Pretty much every company was using used Zoom for interviews, and you can share your screen with Zoom.
+Pretty much every company was using Zoom for interviews, which let syou share your screen.
 CoderPad _does_ let the interviewer type as well, but there are solutions to that, like the [VS Code Live Share extension](https://code.visualstudio.com/learn/collaboration/live-share) or the Chrome Remote Desktop extension.